 The Augsburg Christkindlesmarkt dates back to the 15th century - its origins were as a fair organised by the bakers of gingerbread ('Lebzelten').
 The idea of the Christkind came into belief following the Reformation, with Protestants favoring the Christkind as the bringer of presents rather than the old (Catholic) St Nicholas.

 The Augsburg market also features a display of angels, where a living Advent calendar is portrayed on the facade of the town hall, on Fridays, Saturdays and Sundays during Advent.
-The Christmas market itself opens on November 25 and runs through to December 24.
-It is open 10.00-20.00 Sunday-Wednesday and 10.00-21.00 Thursday-Saturday.
+The Christmas market itself opens on November 27 and runs through to December 24.
+It is open 10.00-20.00 Sunday-Thursday and 10.00-21.30 Friday-Saturday.

 More about Augsburg